Common Questions Asked and Answered

 For all but the two weeks after Christmas and holiday weekends over summer as well as the Easter holidays, campground reservations are not usually required for camping in New Zealand.
 Our Camping in New Zealand guide has more information about campsites.

 Freedom camping is now tightly controlled in most areas.
 It's strictly prohibitied in most popular tourist destinations.
 Other areas may allow freedom camping in designated areas.
 Don't just assume you can camp anywhere.
-Always check the Wilderness travel app and look out for 'No overnight camping' signs.
+Always check the Campable app and look out for 'No overnight camping' signs.
 Better still, stay at Campable site.

 Not a chance - it is absolutely forbidden (but we will lend you an All Blacks one instead).